 In the manufacturing sector, one of the great difficulties is establishing innovation and sustainability as two complementary elements in all its processes and achieving a constant generation of employment that remains the same as innovation is made.
-In this dilemma and challenge, the operational areas such as production, warehouse, purchasing, inventory, and distribution, among others, are the ones that suffer the most when it comes to hiring human resources since they need more human resources hired permanently.
-Then, an employee's learning can quickly vanish from one year to another or even months.
-This situation highlights the constant complication for innovation managers.
-For example, the generation of disruptive innovations must avoid displacing hired personnel and change the sector's course towards more sustainable practices.
+In this dilemma and challenge, the operational areas such as production, warehouse, purchasing, inventory, and distribution, among others, are the levels of uncertainty and dynamism that force organizations to transform continuously (Hysa et al., 2020), innovation and human resources become the elements that make a well-defined competitive strategy possible, which helps organizations in the sector generate products with substantial improvements.